 Rivers Jökulsár in Skagafjörđur

 Landsvirkjun has plans to build power plants in the twin rivers Jökulsár in Skagafjörđur.
-The Master Plan for Hydro and Geothermal Energy Resources lists three power proposals in the area, namely Skatastađir Power Plant B, Skatastađir Power Plant C and Villinganes Power Plant, but all three await further assessment.
+The Master Plan for Hydro and Geothermal Energy Resources lists three power proposals in the area, namely Skatastađir Power Plant C, Skatastađir Power Plant D and Villinganes Power Plant, but at the moment all three are to be protected.

 The rivers and their drainage basins are highly valued for the area‘s cultural relics, geological features and their related phenomena, water conditions, rare animal and plant species, ecosystem and soil.